docQodly/docs/docs/language/SessionClass.md

 #### Description

-The `session` command <!-- REF #_command_.session.Summary -->returns the `Session` object corresponding to the current scalable user web session<!-- END REF -->.
+The `session` command <!-- REF #_command_.session.Summary -->returns the `Session` object corresponding to the current user session or the stored procedures session<!-- END REF -->.

-The `Session` object is available from any web processes in ORDA [Data Model Class functions](../orda/data-model.md) called with REST requests.
+The `Session` object is available from any process in ORDA [Data Model Class functions](../orda/data-model.md) called with REST requests (user session) or stored procedure (stored procedures session).